fluidd-core/fluidd/docs/features/cameras.md

 Up to four cameras are supported by the stock configuration.
 In order to make them work, you need to

-1. Copy `webcam.txt` configuration file into a new one matching `webcam*.txt` wildcard.
+1. Copy the `webcam.txt` configuration file into a new one matching the `webcam*.txt` wildcard.
-   Make sure each configuration file to a different camera.
+   Make sure each configuration file points to a different camera.
    For example, one configuration file might have `camera="usb"` and the other one `camera="auto"`.
    Make any other adjustments if needed.